projectdiscovery/interactsh/README.md

 ---

-**Interactsh** is an Open-Source Solution for Out of band Data Extraction, A tool designed to detect bugs that cause external interactions, For example - Blind SQLi, Blind CMDi, SSRF, etc.
+**Interactsh** is an open-source tool for detecting out-of-band interactions.
+It is a tool designed to detect vulnerabilities that cause external interactions.

 # Features